Search for Programs and Learn about Certifications, Wages & Job Trends

 These factors were assembled for each school and rated using a peer-based-value (PBV) calculation.
 PBV compares the cost of a program to the cost of other programs with the same (or similar) qualitative score and cost.
 PBV denotes the overall value or "bang for your buck" of a college or degree program.

 Students who are looking to begin a career as a medical assistant may benefit from earning a degree in medical assisting.
 Medical assisting is a growing field in need of trained professionals, which is why schools are developing programs to teach students the administrative and clinical skills employers are looking for.
 But the question remains: which school should a student pick?
 We've made this step easy by putting together a list of the best programs offered in Wyoming, basing our findings on a school's cost, success rate, and available student resources.
-Check out below for our list of the best medical assisting programs in Wyoming for 2017.
+Check out below for our list of the best medical assisting programs in Wyoming.

 Wyoming Medical Assisting Schools & Programs Spotlight